skillrepos/helm-fun-v2/codespace-labs.md

 **Lab 4: Charts and Dependencies**
 **Purpose:  In this lab, we’ll deploy the chart for our sample webapp, and then see how to add another chart as a dependency for its database.**

 1. Go to the main directory for our helm work and switch to the quay.io branch.
 You can optionally look at any of the files you're interested in.
+(Ignore any popups about rebuilding the container.)

 ```
 cd /workspaces/helm-fun-v2
-git stash
 git checkout quay.io
 cat <files of interest>
 ```